FrankerFaceZ/FrankerFaceZ/README.md

 From there, you can use npm to build FrankerFaceZ from source simply by running `npm run build`.
-For development, you can instruct gulp to watch the source files for changes and re-build automatically with `npm start`
+For development, you can instruct webpack to watch the source files for changes and re-build automatically with `npm start`

 FrankerFaceZ comes with a local development server that listens on port 8000